KeenanPayne504/Api-Project-Air-BnB/README.md

       "message": "Validation Error",
       "statusCode": 400,
       "errors": {
+        "address": "Street address is required",
+        "city": "City is required",
+        "state": "State is required",
-        "title": "Song title is required",
+        "country": "Country is required",
+        "lat": "Latitude is not valid",
+        "lng": "Longitude is not valid",
+        "name": "Name must be less than 50 characters", "description": "Description is required",
-        "url": "Audio is required"
+        "price": "Price per day is required"
       }
     }
     ```

-* Error response: Couldn't find a Song with the specified id
+* Error response: Couldn't find a Spot with the specified id
   * Status Code: 404
   * Headers:
     * Content-Type: application/json